-For an idea of how fuzz sounds on a bass guitar, check out the video below!
-You can also hear some fuzz in the song "Satisfaction" by the iconic Rolling Stones.
+(You can also hear some fuzz in the song "Satisfaction" by the iconic Rolling Stones.)

-There are many ways to create fuzz in your bass, but the best way is through a fuzz pedal.
+There are various ways to create fuzz with your bass, but the best way is through a fuzz pedal.

 OUR TOP PICK